yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

 provided, they will default to the values defined in [bin/command_user_constants.py](bin/command_user_constants.py).

-### Low memory configuration
+### Low memory setup

-We recommend having 256GB of CPU memory available in general, though we have also created a configuration that works with only 64GB.
-This is still experimental, and is significantly slower than our standard setup.
-In addition, we're not yet sure if it will provide the same results, since it does less shuffling of the input samples.
-In order to experiment with the 64GB configuration, set `MEMORY_SETUP = MEMORY_SETUP_64GB` in [bin/command_user_constants.py](bin/command_user_constants.py), or pass `memory_setup=MEMORY_SETUP_64GB` as an extra input to the functions below that involve training models.
+We recommend having 256GB of CPU memory available in general, though our code can also be tweaked to work with only 64GB.
+In order to experiment with a 64GB setup, set `MEMORY_SETUP = MEMORY_SETUP_64GB` in [bin/command_user_constants.py](bin/command_user_constants.py), or pass `memory_setup=MEMORY_SETUP_64GB` as an extra input to the functions below that involve training models.
+This low memory configuration is still experimental and is significantly slower than our standard setup.
+It also does less shuffling of the input samples, which could affect its results, though in our initial experiments we have not noticed any detriment.

 ## Experiments